 - Offer assistance.
 Offer to help the company during the two-week transition.
 You might offer to train a new employee, for example, or to write a description of your daily work responsibilities and/or unfinished projects for your successor.

 - Ask any questions.
 This is also an opportunity to ask any questions about compensation or benefits, such as where or when you will receive your last paycheck.
-You should send the email to both your employer and to the Human Resources office.
+You should send the email to both your manager and to the Human Resources office.
 Human Resources will be able to answer these kinds of questions.

 - Provide contact information.
 You might want to include any non-company email address or other forms of contact information so that your employer can get in touch with you in the future.